 - The dough can be used right after being made, however it will be easier to roll out if you can refrigerate it for 20-30 minutes before using.

-- Place on a lightly floured surface.
+- Place on a floured surface.
 Using a rolling pin, roll out the dough to the size the recipe calls for.
 Since the dough is pretty moist you will want to use a good amount of flour on the surface you are rolling on (up to ¼ cup).